On the map, the West Prong of the Little River divides Sevierville from Pigeon Forge.

 Founded by a man who discovered his passion for brewing at an Outkast concert – I want to make an Outkast reference here to prove how hip I am but I’ll just say that if I were a professional baseball player my walk-up music would be “So Fresh, So Clean”.

 With two locations, the Gatlinburg Brewing Co. offers craft beers, pub-style appetizers and truly delicious pizza.

 Pizza varieties include Dirty Hippie, Hangover Helper, Betty White and Basic AF.

-The Apple Barn is one of our favorite places to frequent and it happens to be home of one of the area’s most popular restaurants: Sevierville’s Applewood Farmhouse restaurant.
+The Apple Barn is one of our favorite places to frequent and it happens to be home to another popular restaurant: Sevierville’s Applewood Farmhouse Restaurant.

 Located right on the line with Pigeon Forge, the Farmhouse is open for breakfast, lunch and dinner offerings.
 The fare is what you’d expect from a farmhouse restaurant – fried chicken and roast and meatloaf and such but with a few surprises as well.